shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Skill.
 Gain proficiency in a skill by losing proficiency in a skill you’re proficient in.
 -   Expertise.
 Gain expertise in a skill you’re proficient in by losing expertise in another skill you’re proficient in.
 -   Alignment.
 Change your alignment.
+-   Affinity.
+Switch out a Bond Affinity option you know with another one.
 -   Ability (Level 5).
 Increase an ability score by up to your spellcasting ability modifier, by decreasing another ability score by the same amount.
 This feature allows an ability score to go above 20, but not above 30.
 -   Bonded Schools (Level 7).
 Switch out one of your bonded schools for a different school that you don’t know.
 You still remember spells from your old bonded school, but can’t cast any spells you know from that school or use your Reality Observer feature to learn new spells in that school.
 -   Race (Level 11).
 Change your race.
 You lose the bonuses from your old race and gain the benefits of your new race.
 You must have seen the race you switch to at least once.